Default effect: Endogenous default effects

 In a choice context, a default refers to that option which choosers end up with if they do not make an active choice.
 This notion is similar to the one in computer science where defaults are settings or values that are automatically assigned outside of user intervention.
 Setting the default affects how likely people end up with an option.
 This is called the default effect.
-More precisely, it refers to changes in the probability that an agent chooses a particular option when it is set as a default as opposed to the situation where this option has not been set as default.
+More precisely, it refers to changes in the probability that an agent chooses a particular option when it is set as a default as opposed to the situation where this option has not been set as a default.
 For example, different countries have different rules on how to become an organ donor.
 In countries with the opt-in policy, all citizens are automatically considered as non-donors unless they actively register as donors.
 In countries with the opt-out policy, all citizens are automatically considered as donors unless they actively seek to be struck from the register.
 It has been argued that this difference in policy is the main cause of the significant difference in donor rates across the respective countries.